 In-house service opportunities are designed to bring service to wherever volunteers are located.
 At these events, we create team-based service stations to create items that are then donated to a community partner.
 In the past, we have conducted these events at hotels, corporate offices, and convention centers.

-Care Force can scale up and run events on the same day in multiple markets or at different locations within the same city.
-Care Force has led corporate service initiatives in over 10 distinct locations in multiple countries on the same day.
+Having worked in ten countries and over 200 distinct communities, Care Force is designed to serve both where City Year has a site, and where City Year has no local presence.
+Care Force can run events on the same day in multiple markets or at different locations within the same city.
+Care Force has led many corporate volunteer initiatives, with events taking place in multiple countries on the same day, without any loss in mission focus or quality of participant experience.

 The organization of people and materials provided were beyond expectations and could not have been possible without Care Force.
 Our school is so very fortunate to have benefitted by this partnership.